pmuellr/AnyViewer/README.md

 In order to have a custom HTML renderer for a particular file extension, you'll need to install a plugin.
 A plugin is an node package installed in a particular location.
 That location is the directory named `plugins` in the AnyViewer data directory.
-The AnyViewer data directory is located at:
+The AnyViewer data directory in your home directory, named `.AnyViewer`, and stores other preference-y data.

-* Mac OS X - `~/Library/Application Support/AnyViewer`

 Each plugin should be in a separate directory, in the same vein as node's `node_modules` directory.
 The `package.json` file for each package should have